ROCm-Developer-Tools/llvm-project/README.md

 This directory and its subdirectories contain source code for LLVM, a toolkit for the construction of highly optimized compilers, optimizers, and runtime environments.

+ This is development branch AOMP-191029 .
+ Throw this first marker commit away when making future development branches